 How does sharing work?

-- Account admins must turn on the sharing feature for feedback to be shared
+- Account admins must turn on the sharing feature for feedback or manager reviews to be shared

 - Peer and upward feedback can be shared separately from manager reviews, or altogether